IlyaFaer/energoton_py/README.md

 ```

 **WorkDone**
-A plan built by a planner consists of objects `WorkDone`, each of which represents a piece of planned word and includes the following fields:
+A plan built by a planner consists of objects `WorkDone`, each of which represents a piece of planned work and includes the following fields:
 * *task* - target task
 * *energy_spent* - amount of energy that's going to be spent
 * *assignee* - energoton that's going to spend this energy